Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras: Preliminaries

 \subsection{Two-sided Anick resolution}

-Starting from the reduced bar resolution of an one-vertex quiver algebra $A$ which is viewed as a chain complex of projective $A^e$-modules, Sk\"{o}ldberg \cite{ES} constructed a ``smaller'' $A^e$-projective resolution of $A$ using algebraic Morse theory, which is called the two-sided Anick resolution of $A$.
+Starting from the reduced bar resolution of a one-vertex quiver algebra $A$ which is viewed as a chain complex of projective $A^e$-modules, Sk\"{o}ldberg \cite{ES} constructed a ``smaller'' $A^e$-projective resolution of $A$ using algebraic Morse theory, which is called the two-sided Anick resolution of $A$.
 It was pointed out in \cite{CLZ} that Sk{\"o}ldberg's construction generalizes to general quiver algebras.

 Let $A=kQ/I$ be a quiver algebra, let $\mathcal{G}$ be a reduced Gr{\"o}bner basis of the ideal $I$, and denote $W:=\mathrm{Tip}(\mathcal{G})$.
-Denote by $B(A)=(B_*(A),d_*)$ the reduced bar resolution of $A$ (cf. Section 2.2).
+Denote by $B(A)=(B_*(A),d_*)$ the reduced bar resolution of $A$ (c.f.
+Section 2.2).
 Similar as in \cite{CLZ}, we define a new quiver $Q_W=(V,E)$ with respect to $W$, which is called the Ufnarovski\u\i~graph (or just Uf-graph).

 \begin{definition} A Uf-graph $Q_W=(V,E)$ with respect to $W$ of the algebra $A=kQ/I$ is given by

 \end{definition}